FFI

 memset(CData $ptr, int $value, int $size)

-Fills the $size bytes of the memory area pointed to by $target with the constant byte $byte.
+Fills $size bytes of the memory area pointed to by $ptr with the

 static string